 Instead, people have begun using the Indigenous names of the lands they currently reside in and the phrase “so-called Australia” to refer to the nation.
-Australia Post somewhat legitimised the practice recently by accepting Indigenous place names on letters.
+Australia Post somewhat legitimised the practice by accepting Indigenous place names on letters.
 It’s done so to serve as a reminder of the complex and non-consensual manner in which our nation was created as well as to pay respect to the traditional custodians of the land from whom sovereignty was never ceded.

 Indigenous Culture Was Highly Developed

-Australia has been inhabited for over 60,000 years, a time that keeps on growing into the past as more and more is discovered about the ancient people that first came to this land, likely on boats or land bridges from present day Indonesia.
+Australia has been inhabited for over 60,000 years, a time that keeps on growing into the past as more and more is discovered about the ancient people that first came to this land, likely on boats or land bridges from present-day Indonesia.

-That’s not even to touch on Indigenous culture, much of which revolves around song, story telling, and a cosmic understanding of the intertwined, harmonious relationship between people and Land.
+That’s not even to touch on Indigenous culture, much of which revolves around song, storytelling, and a cosmic understanding of the intertwined, harmonious relationship between people and Land.

 Colonisation Was Not Peaceful

-The myth of peaceful colonisation is one that has been taught in our schools and repeated in our films and TV shows for decade.
+The myth of peaceful colonisation is one that has been taught in our schools and repeated in our films and TV shows for decades.
 It suggests that white settlers simply tamed the wilds of the Australian outback, creating order from chaos in a natural “progressive” historical trend.
-Largely these stories focus on the grit and determination of early explorers as they charted the land.
+Largely these stories focus on the grit and determination of early explorers as they charted the empty land.

 Unfortunately, much of the real nature of what took place has been edited and revised for family viewing.
 The real nature of colonisation was anything but peaceful.